 Everything changed in 2011 when Brandon Marshall was diagnosed with Borderline Personality Disorder.

 While he triumphed under the stadium lights as one of the best wide receivers in professional football, his personal life was in turmoil.
-For years he struggled with the emotional instability that had crept its way into his life most importantly his relationships and his career.
-With a diagnosis in hand New York Jets All-Pro, Brandon Marshall was ready to face a different type of opponent.
+For years, he struggled with the emotional instability that had crept its way into his life most importantly his relationships and his career.
+With a diagnosis in hand All-Pro wide receiver Brandon Marshall was ready to face a different type of opponent.

 For Michi Marshall who is certified in Behavioral Forensics and Behavioral Profiling and also holds a B.A in Psychology and a B.S in Criminal Justice from the University of Central Florida, the diagnosis was her and their revival.

 Discovering the unknown allowed them to create a plan and path forward – TOGETHER.

 PROJECT 375 is led by passionate individuals dedicated to the education, support, and treatment of mental health.

 NFL wide receiver, Brandon Marshall is one of the most influential figures in the mental health community.
 After being diagnosed with Borderline Personality Disorder in 2010, he co-founded PROJECT 375 to help promote awareness of mental health, end the stigma, and raise funding for treatment.

 Michi Marshall is a founder of Project 375 with a passion for mental health.
 Michi is certified in Behavioral Forensics and Behavioral Profiling and also holds a B.A in Psychology and a B.S in Criminal Justice from the University of Central Florida.
 After graduation Michi worked at Lakeside Behavioral Healthcare as a Mental Health Technician, Behavioral Forensics Specialist and as an Assessment Specialist.